-Our model, named \textbf{Pusa}, adapts a large-scale, pre-trained T2V diffusion transformer to the vectorized timestep introduced by FVDM~\cite{liu2024redefining}.
-The adaptation, we term Vectorized Timestep Adaptation (VTA), along with a lightweight fine-tuning process, imbues the model with fine-grained temporal control, enabling advanced capabilities such as zero-shot Image-to-Video (I2V) generation.
+In this work, we aim to adapt a large-scale, pre-trained T2V diffusion models to support the vectorized timestep \cite{liu2024redefining}.
+The adaptation, which we term Vectorized Timestep Adaptation (VTA), along with a lightweight fine-tuning process, imbues the model with fine-grained temporal control, enabling advanced capabilities such as zero-shot I2V.